twse/random-stuff/Third-Party Notices.md

 None of these notices may be changed or removed for any reason.

+## For use of Attribute Manager
+(c) 1997-1998 Alessandro Cantatore

+You are free to distribute the program on BBSs, FTP sites, CD ROMs, etc, provided that you enclose all the files in the archive without any modification.<br />
+You are not allowed to sell the program, but can charge a reasonable amount to cover the cost of the distribution media.

+Under no circumstances the author is liable for any loss or damage.
+The use of the program implies acceptance of the conditions stated above.

+## For use of Batch Editor
+Copyright © 1999-2004 Alessandro Cantatore

+Under no circumstances the author is liable for any loss or damage.
+* You are free to use this version of the program on as many machines as you like.
+* You are free to distribute the program provided that you include all the files in the archive without any modification.
+* You are not allowed to sell the program, but can charge a reasonable amount to cover the cost of the distribution media.
+* **The use of the program implies acceptance of the conditions stated above!**

 ## For use of CapiTel
 Copyright © 1996-1998 Oche